Generalized discrete Markov spectra: Generalized Discrete Markov Spectra

 By projecting $\widetilde{\mathbb R^2}$ to a triangulation of the once-punctured torus, $\overline{L_t}$ goes to a loop on the torus (see also Remark \ref{rem:one-punctured-torus}).
 Viewing $\overline{L_t}$ as a loop on this torus, for each $w=(a_{k+1},\dots,a_{k+n-1})$, let $\overline{L_t}(w)$ denote the segment of $\overline{L_t}$ producing the sign sequence $w$ by the triangle-crossing and edge-crossing rules.
 By modifying the endpoints of $\overline{L_t}(w)$ as in Table \ref{table1}, we obtain an arc, which is denoted by $\widetilde{L_t}(w)$, such that $w$ is its sign sequence according to the triangle-crossing, edge-crossing, and endpoint rules.

 We note that the two endpoints of $\overline{L_t}(w)$ are connected by modification without any detour up to homotopy on the punctured torus (see Figure \ref{fig:modification}).

-We can check this fact by enumerating all patterns of endpoint modifications.
-Therefore, $\widetilde{L_t}(w)$ can be represented as curve segment from $(0,0)$ to $(q,p)$ if $t=\frac{p}{q}$.
-If $\widetilde{L_t}(w)$ touches an edge twice in succession, first at an endpoint and then by passing through it ,or in the reverse order, then it is not a generalized arc.
-In this case, we modify the end of $\widetilde{L_t}(w)$ by deleting the initial (or final) passage and connecting it directly to the endpoint (see the figure \ref{fig:modification2}).
+Enumerating all patterns of endpoint modifications verifies this fact.
+Therefore, if $t=\frac{p}{q}$, the curve $\widetilde{L_t}(w)$ can be represented by a curve segment from $(0,0)$ to $(q,p)$.
+If this curve touches the same edge twice in succession, first at an endpoint and then by passing through it (or in the reverse order), then it is not a generalized arc.
+In that case, we modify one endpoint of $\widetilde{L_t}(w)$ by deleting the initial or final passage and connecting it directly to the endpoint (see Figure \ref{fig:modification2}).

 We denote the resulting generalized arc by $\widetilde{L_t}(w)_{-}$.
 Construct the sequence associated to $\widetilde{L_t}(w)_{-}$ by applying the crossing rules and the endpoint rule in the same way as constructing $s(t)$.
 Then the resulting sequence agrees with the sequence $w=(a_{k+1}, a_{k+2}, \dots, a_{k+n-1})$ corresponding to $\widetilde{L_t}(w)$, except that its first (or last) entry is strictly smaller than $a_{k+1}$ (or $a_{k+n-1}$).
 We denote this sequence by